bkhyat/bkhyat/README.md

 Visit [Er.
 Bikhyat Adhikari - Portfolio](https://bkhyat.github.io) for full protfolio and demo

 * I'm Nepal Engineering Council's certified engineer with registration number **8613**, and I have strong programming background in Python.
-* I have been using Python for more than 3 years, among which more than 1.5+ years of experience is in actual software development industry.
+* I have been using Python for about 5 years, among which about 3 years of experience is in actual software development industry.
 * I have mainly worked on data analytics and visualiztion tools for desktop, and web environments using Python, its associated data science stacks, and PyQt/PySide desktop GUI framework, and React ecosystem for web applicaitons.
 I have good working experience on RESTful, and MVC applicaitons.
 * I'm currently leading a small sized software development team working in **Python Django**, and **React** stack, where I work on system design, assign task to the team, monitor their progresses, help them when they are stuck, and I'm also actively working on the development part.